choiruladamm/vite-ts-tailwind-starter/README.md

 ## Getting Started

-### 1. Clone this template using one of the three ways
+### 1. Clone this template using one of the two ways

 1. Using `degit`